Leaching (metallurgy)

+Leaching is also notable in the extraction of rare earth elements, which consists of lanthanides, yttrium and scandium.

 Chemistry

 Leaching is done in long pressure vessels which are cylindrical (horizontal or vertical) or of horizontal tube form known as autoclaves.
 A good example of the autoclave leach process can also be found in the metallurgy of zinc.
 It is best described by the following chemical reaction: